paperclippete/FinalMilestone/README.md

 #### Bugs

 There is a known bug with the search results filter.
 It cannot currently accept more than one filter parameter at a time.
-Having looked into this issue, I will look at using [Django Filter](https://django-filter.readthedocs.io/en/master/) to fix this issue in a future release.
+A user must press the filter button after making each selection.
+Having looked into this issue, I will look at using either [Django Filter](https://django-filter.readthedocs.io/en/master/) or JS to automatically submit the form on every input change and fix this issue in a future release.

 There was a 404 error in the console during development despite a favicon being present.
 This continued to appear in the production version - I had to try different favicons in production, eventually I solved the issue by saving my favicon in the static folder.